wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 {Give non-functional requirements}

 1. A user should be alerted of the correct command format whenever an invalid command is encountered.
+2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 ## Glossary